-Carly Lamb, from the Australian Institute of Fitness in Victoria and Tasmania, takes you through 10 drugs that all personal trainers need to be aware of.
+Carly Lamb, from the AIF in VIC and TAS, takes you through the most common 10 drugs that all personal trainers should be aware of.

-The majority of the following are administered orally in the form of a pill, except where noted.
+The following drugs may impact your client’s training.
+The majority of them are administered orally in the form of a pill, except where noted otherwise.

 Paroxetine is used to treat major depression, obsessive-compulsive behaviours, panic disorders, social anxiety, and vasomotor symptoms.
-Majority of the symptoms of these conditions are removed or subdued after the patient takes this medication for a minimum of two weeks.
-However some symptoms will remain for the course of the medication.
-Antidepressants such as Paroxetine can cause significant weight gain, which can be a big hinderance to clients aiming to lose weight.
-Weight gain from these medications vary between each person, and it’s important to consider this when to addressing the progress of a client taking this medication.
+The majority of symptoms of these conditions are removed or subdued after the patient has taken this medication for a minimum of two weeks.
+However, some symptoms will remain for the course of the medication.
+Antidepressants such as Paroxetine can cause significant weight gain, which can be a big hindrance to clients aiming to lose weight.
+Weight gain caused by these medications varies between individuals, and it’s important to consider this when addressing the progress of a client taking this medication.

 Zyrtec and Allegra are sold ‘over-the-counter’ as antihistamines.
-They are commonly used to treat the symptoms associated with allergies such as an itchy and runny nose, sore eyes and throat, as well as coughing and sneezing.
-Some people will take them only when needed during the more pollen-induced months of Spring, or if stung or bitten by insects.
+They are very commonly used to treat the symptoms associated with allergies, such as an itchy, runny nose, sore eyes and throat, and coughing and sneezing.
+Some people will take them only when needed during the more pollen-heavy months of spring, or if stung or bitten by insects.
 Others will require them on a more daily basis.
-These drugs are very common and are known to increase appetite, and therefore may cause weight gain.
+These drugs are known to increase appetite, and therefore may cause weight gain.

 Peptides are short chains of amino acids, the building blocks for protein.
 Peptides work similarly to protein supplements in helping the body recover from strenuous activity.
 Side effects can include acne, baldness, over development of male characteristics in females, infertility and breast tissue development in males.
 Peptides are sold either as a cream or in a solution to be injected.